Royce Gracie: UFC 5

-Gracie and Shamrock returned for UFC 5, they were both set to headline the UFC's first "superfight", a special outside the main tournament in order to rematch Gracie and Shamrock, as they would have no prior damage from a previous fight.
+Gracie and Shamrock returned for UFC 5, they were both set to headline the UFC's first "superfight", a special outside the main tournament to rematch Gracie and Shamrock, as they would have no prior damage from a previous fight.
 The winner would win a special belt and become the inaugural UFC Superfight Champion.
 Time limits were re-introduced into the sport in 1995 due pay-per-view limits after the UFC 4 debacle and the fighters were only told a few hours before the event, upsetting both competitors.

 At the start of round one, Shamrock immediately scored a takedown with Gracie pulling guard.
 The majority of the contest consisted of Shamrock in top position defending Gracie's submission game, occasionally landing ground and pound.
 After nearly thirty minutes of control time for Shamrock, the contest was given overtime and restarted on the feet.
 At the beginning of the overtime, Shamrock connected with a punch that led to swelling on Gracie's eye, with Gracie immediately pulling guard.
 After another uneventful few minutes, the contest was declared a draw.

 The draw sparked much debate and controversy as to who would have won the fight had judges determined the outcome, or had there been no time limits, as by the end of the fight Gracie's right eye was swollen shut.
 Had there been ringside judges, UFC matchmaker Art Davie believes that Shamrock would have been declared the winner.
 The fight was poorly received by critics and the live audience, due to the lack of action from both competitors.